Pharmacy Administration Bachelor's Degree Overview

 Pharmacy Administration Bachelor's Degree Highlights

-- The University of Toledo boasts the most comprehensive undergraduate pharmaceutical science program in the nation, with five distinct majors and a path to medical school.
+- One of the nation’s best pharmacy science programs.
+UToledo offers the most comprehensive pharmacy science program in the US — five majors and a path to medical school.

 Pharmacy Administration Bachelor's Degree Curriculum